thenexthub/Codira/docs/Lexicon.md

 ## runtime

 Code that implements a language's dynamic features that aren't just compiled down to plain instructions.
-For example, Swift's runtime library includes support for dynamic casting and for the Mirror-based reflection.
+For example, Codira's runtime library includes support for dynamic casting and for the Mirror-based reflection.

 ## rvalue

 Pronounced "R-value".
 Represents an expression that can be used as a value;
-in Swift this is nearly every expression, so we don't use the term very often.
+in Codira this is nearly every expression, so we don't use the term very often.
 The term originally comes from C; the "R" refers to the "r"ight side of an assignment operator.
 Contrast with [lvalue](#lvalue).